-Before designing or conducting the hypothetical drought experiment, ecologists may describe their hypothesis about the natural drought system with a DAG to identify the relevant variables in the study.
-We begin with an incomplete DAG that does not yet include all relevant variables in the drought study (Figure 2a).
+Before designing or conducting the hypothetical drought experiment, ecologists may use a DAG to describe their hypothesis about the natural drought system and identify the relevant variables in the study.
+We begin with an incomplete DAG that does not yet include all relevant variables in the drought study (Fig. 2A).
 In experimental designs, the manipulated causal variable is typically referred to as the treatment or exposure.
 In our hypothetical study, the treatment is drought, which is represented by two possible states: a treated state in which drought conditions are applied through rainout shelters and a control state in which no drought conditions are applied.
-This treatment is binary, but it could be discrete (e.g., "low", "medium", "high") or continuous (e.g., millimetres of precipitation).
-The treatment is randomised across units, which are plots in our example study (Figure 1b).
+This treatment is binary, but it could be discrete (e.g. 'low', 'medium', 'high') or continuous (e.g. millimetres of precipitation).
+The treatment is randomised across units, which are plots in our example study (Fig. 1B).
 The variable hypothesised to be causally affected by a change in the treatment is referred to as the outcome, which in the case of our example study is aboveground grassland productivity in a plot.

 Since soil moisture is hypothesised to act as a causal intermediary between the treatment and outcome in the drought study, it is referred to as a mediator.
-A mediator is always on the causal path, that is, the path between a treatment and an outcome (indicated in red in Figure 2).
+A mediator is always on the causal path, that is, the path between a treatment and an outcome (indicated in red in Fig. 2).
 The process through which the treatment's effect arises via one or multiple mediators is called mediation, and the set of methodologies by which the magnitudes of the mediating effects are estimated is known as mediation analysis.
-In an ecological system, there can be multiple mediators by which a treatment can affect an outcome, and multiple mediators can be on the same causal path (Figure 2b).
+In an ecological system, there can be multiple mediators by which a treatment can affect an outcome, and multiple mediators can be on the same causal path (Fig. 2B).